capeprivacy/documentation/docs/libraries/cape-python/policies.md

         # Required.
 The column name.
         - match:
             name: fruit
             actions:
             # This example shows a named transformation.
             # It tells the policy runner to apply the my_tokenizer transformation
-        # to all fields in the "amount" column.
+            # to all fields in the "fruit" column.
             - transform:
                 name: my_tokenizer
-        - match:
-            name: fruit
-        # Target rows in the fruit column where the value is "apple"
         - match: weight
             actions:
                 - transform: